seo4ajax/seo4ajax-cloudfront/README.md

-seo4ajax.com cloudfront example middleware
-==
+Example of SEO4Ajax integration using Lambda@Edge functions in AWS CloudFront ==

-This is an example of integrating seo4ajax.com and a SPA in S3 served over Cloudfront.
+This is an example of integrating SEO4Ajax and a SPA in S3 served over Cloudfront.

 Instructions
 --

 1. Upload seo4ajax-cloudfront.yaml to Cloudformation as a new stack, that'll setup the example for you.
-Enter your seo4ajax.com site token when asked.
+Enter your SEO4Ajax site token when asked.
 2. Upload code.js and index.html to the S3 bucket created by
    Cloudformation in step 1.